ML Engineer Resume Guide and Templates

 Key Elements

-Here’s what every resume should include:
+Here’s what every great resume should include:

 • Contact Information: Include your name, location, email, and links to your LinkedIn or GitHub profiles at the top, in no more than two single-spaced lines

-• Work Experience: Highlight your most relevant roles in reverse-chronological order, focusing on measurable achievements.
+• Work Experience: Highlight your most relevant roles in reverse chronological order, focusing on measurable achievements.

 • Past Projects: Showcase the projects that show off your data analysis and modeling skills.
 Align your relevant projects with the products or services you're targeting.